 Ewes get daggy with all the fresh feed and will need to be cleaned up before shearing, unless you can do a deal with the shearer to dag while shearing.
-This is a bad practice for many reasons as the dags dirty to clean wool, and the shearing profession considers dags to be a health and safety issue.
+This is a bad practice for many reasons as the dags dirty clean wool, and the shearing profession considers dags to be a health and safety issue – which they certainly are.

 It’s only the clean ‘body wool’ that’s worth anything, so keep it separate from all other bits and pieces, dags and especially raddle marked wool.
 Talk to your shearer about how to do this - and let him/her take it as part of their charge.

 Wool merchants are complaining about thistles and plant material in wool so be aware of that if weeds are dominant and sheep lie under shelter belts or hedges in the shade.

 It’s hardly worth shearing lambs, but unshorn lambs are prone to flystrike even if they are not dirty, so it’s wise to get their wool off when the ewes are shorn.
 Don’t dip or treat any sheep for lice for 60 days before shearing, and talk to your vet about the correct product to use as lice are now developing resistance to chemicals.

 Ewes should not need drenching, despite what the ads say, as their natural immunity should have been developed after the yearling stage.
-There is no immune development in sheep after 10-12 months of age.
+There is no major immune development in sheep after 10-12 months of age.
 But again check with your vet using a FEC if concerned about parasites.

 To help build up ewes’ condition; apart from good green feed (which is hard to find when it gets dry), they need plenty of clean water and shade.
 Sheep relish willow or poplar prunings which are also mineral rich, so plan to feed these as part of a summer pruning programme, and maybe plant more next autumn to future proof your property against more droughts.